Plumeria plants, which are also known as Lei flowers and Frangipani, are actually small trees.

 - The plant is used for ornamental purpose

-- Its generally kept indoor in living room and in terrace area
+- Its generally keep indoor in living room and in terrace area